Unity

 Packages, project settings, and assembly definitions

 USourceControl syncs your full Packages/, ProjectSettings/, and Assets/ folders by default.
 Package manifests, custom asmdefs, and render pipeline assets all version like any other file.
-Library/ is excluded — it's regenerated by Unity from source assets on first import, and it can balloon to tens of gigabytes.
+Library/ is excluded.
+Unity regenerates it from source assets on first import, and it can balloon to tens of gigabytes.
 If a teammate syncs fresh, Unity will rebuild Library/ automatically on first open.

 Workflow